Assembler and Disassembler

 at the end before the blr,.

-Note also that we need to special-case the '0 pick' case, since the desired cell isn't in the memory part of the stack, but is already in r3.
+case, since the desired cell isn't in the memory part of the stack, but

-For an example of a much longer code definition, have a look at (EX) in the file "setup" (in 'PPC source').
+For an example of a much longer code definition, have a look at

 Warning: If you are already familiar with the old 68k Mops Assembler, note that you must write instructions at the end of your code routine so that it will return.
 The PowerPC Assembler doesn't do this for you, since it can't always know where your return address is.
 (It might not necessarily be in the link register at that point�you might have put it in the count register or have saved it on the return stack or somewhere else.)